appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

     }
     ```
 - **render** `Function` [optional]
     A function returning the UI you want to render based on your results.
+This function receives a list of parameters and expects to return a `JSX`.
+    Read more about it [here](#extending).
 > Note:
 >
 > Either `renderItem` or `render` is required in ReactiveList for rendering the data.
-- **defaultQuery** `Function` [optional]
-    applies a default query to the result component.
-This query will be run when no other components are being watched (via React prop), as well as in conjunction with the query generated from the React prop.
-The function should return a query.
-- **renderNoResults** `Function` [optional]
-    show custom message or component when no results found.
-- **onError** `Function` [optional]
-    gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.
 - **renderError** `String or JSX or Function` [optional]
     can be used to render an error message in case of any error.
     ```js